 The dividend policy answers all the above questions in-depth with all the details.
 Thus, this policy becomes vital for both the company as well as for the shareholders.
 Thus there are different types of dividend policies curated to meet the specific needs of the company.
 Likewise, various factors affecting dividend policy make dividend policy extensive and detailed.
 On preference shares, the dividend is paid at a predetermined fixed rate.
 The decision of dividend on equity shares is not mandated and it lies with the company every year.

-Factors affecting Dividend Policy Objectives of Dividend Policy
+Factors affecting Dividend Policy

 The company formulates a dividend policy keeping in mind various factors affecting it.
 Below are some of the objectives of framing a well-detailed dividend policy: